vegasbrianc/cats-1/README.md

    Make a note of this IP address as you will use it later when adding worker nodes to the swarm.

-3. Create a Manager node on __v112node0__ using its internal IP address.
+3. Create a Manager node on __v112node0__ using its internal IP address and `docker swarm init --listen-addr <IP address>:<port>.
+This is the address the the swarm manager is advertising itself on to other nodes wishing to joing the swarm.

    Remember to substitute the IP address for the private IP of your **v112node0**.